cognitive-catalyst/WA-Testing-Tool/examples/confusion-matrix.md

 ## Invocation
 Workflow #1
 Assuming input file at `data/test-out.csv` created by other tools in this repository and writing to `test-out-matrix.csv'.

 ```
-python utils/confusionmatrix.py -i data/test-out.csv -o data/test-out-matrix.csv
+python3 utils/confusionmatrix.py -i data/test-out.csv -o data/test-out-matrix.csv
 ```

 Workflow #2